Vard-Mardoyan/Fetch-event-loop/README.md

 ### Dog Breed Selector
-Search dog breed name and get their names and images.
+Select with options of the following dog breeds and get their images.

 ### Timer
 Simple timer

 ### Movies
+Some detailed data about movies.
 Used Movies API